SporkCode/Spork/src/View/Helper/CSS/README.md

 ```

 By default each view helper expects to find a Spork\CSS compiler in the service
-manager.
-This is also configured by default in the Spork module configuration.
+manager with the same name as the view helper.
+This is also configured by
-The compiler can also be configured using the application configuration.
+default in the Spork module configuration.
+The compiler can also be configured
+using the application configuration.
+See [CSS\README.md](../../../CSS/README.md)
-See [CSS\README.md](../../../CSS/README.md) for more details.
+for more details.

 Use
 ---